loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 | 10.02.2022 | Wallpaper | 3000 |
 | 11.02.2022 | Sealer | 250 |

-Преобразуем исходную таблицу со следующими параметрами: колонки — *Товар*, строки — *Дата*, факты — *Количество продаж*.
+Let's transform the source table with the following parameters: columns - *Goods*, strings - *Date*, measures - *Volume of sales*.
 Let's select the *Sum* aggregation function by the *Volume of sales* field.

 Output data set: